XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 You need a scheme to create Source and Destination tags for your customers and payments.
 (See [Source and Destination Tags](#source-and-destination-tags) for an explanation of what Source and Destination Tags are.)

 For greater privacy and security, we recommend *not* using monotonically-incrementing numbers as destination tags that correlate 1:1 with customers.
-Instead, we recommend using convenient internal IDs, but mapping those to destination tags through the use of a quick hash or cipher function such as [Hasty Pudding](http://en.wikipedia.org/wiki/Hasty_Pudding_cipher).
+Instead, we recommend using convenient internal IDs, but mapping those to destination tags using a quick hash or cipher function such as [Hasty Pudding](http://en.wikipedia.org/wiki/Hasty_Pudding_cipher).
 You should set aside ranges of internal numbers for different uses of destination tags.

 After passing the internal numbers through your hash function, you can use the result as a destination tag.
-You should check for collisions just to be safe, and do not reuse destination tags unless they have explicit expiration dates (like quotes and customer-generated tags).
+To be safe, you should check for collisions.
+Do not reuse destination tags unless they have explicit expiration dates (like quotes and customer-generated tags).

 We recommend making a user interface to generate a destination tag on-demand when a customer intends to send money to the gateway.
 Then, consider that destination tag valid only for a payment with the expected amount.
 Later, bounce any other transactions that reuse the same destination tag.